 A Comprehensive Look at the Benefits and Limitations of Different Assessment Methods

-On the one hand, the human eye has a subjective factor, it can break the trust between the teacher and the student, and also increase the tension during learning.
+The human eye is subjective, and unfair evaluation can break the trust between the teacher and the student, increasing the tension during learning.

-But on the other hand, it is worth remembering that well-known things and facts, such as “London is the capital of Great Britain” – can get into the similarity report.
-Such a phrase will be found in many sources without citation, but it is not at all the fact that this statement is copied.
-Professors of scientific disciplines, for example, medicine, physics, and biology, understand the difficulty of paraphrasing in such tasks, so they offer their acceptable level of similarity, as well as the level of density of verification.
+On the other hand, it is worth remembering that well-known things and facts, like “London is the capital of Great Britain,” can get into the similarity report.
+Such a phrase will be found in many sources without citation, but it does not mean that this statement is copied.
+Professors of scientific disciplines, such as medicine, physics, and biology, understand the difficulty of paraphrasing in such tasks, so they offer their acceptable level of similarity, as well as the level of density of verification.
 False positives are extremely rare, but are the biggest challenge when assessing plagiarism with tools.

-Therefore, only the combination of software with human assessment and correct interpretation of technical reports is the most effective practice, which will ensure not only high-quality plagiarism detection and academic integrity in particular but also in general:
+Therefore, only the combination of software with human assessment and correct interpretation of technical reports is the most effective practice, which will ensure high-quality plagiarism detection and academic integrity.
+It will also:

-• to improve the efficiency of the educational institution
+- improve the efficiency of the educational institution;

-• optimal management and favorable mood for development in the teaching staff
+- provide optimal management and conditions for the teaching staff development;

-• a pleasant learning environment for students, due to transparency and higher trust.
+- shape a supportive learning environment for the students through the transparency and trust.

 FAQ